 From the image above, you will see how the hip which is higher will usually result in the shoulder on the same side, being lower than the other side.

-This can cause someone to believe that they have uneven shoulders, when in fact it could be down to a lateral pelvic tilt.
+This can cause someone to believe that they have uneven shoulders when in fact it is not the shoulders that is the issue, but the tilted pelvis.

 – Apparent Leg Length Discrepancies

-A lateral pelvic tilt is often confused with another condition known as leg length discrepancy (different leg lengths).
+A lateral pelvic tilt is often confused with another condition known as leg length discrepancy.

 Someone with a lateral pelvic tilt may think they have one leg longer than the other, or one leg shorter than the other.
 However, this is a myth as it is the tilt in the pelvis which makes it feel like the hip that is lower down is longer because the other leg doesn’t reach the ground when you stand.